metabase/metabase/docs/troubleshooting-guide/data-permissions.md

 1. Go to **Admin** > **Permissions** and select the user group.
 2. Select the database or table that you want to restrict.
-3. Choose **Block** from the dropdown and click **Save**.
+3. Set **View data** permissions to **Blocked** and click **Save**.
 4. [Check if the access problem is fixed](#checking-someones-access-to-a-table-or-schema).

 **Explanation**

-If you've granted a group **No self-service** access to a database or table, people can still view saved questions and dashboards that draw on that database, as long as those questions and dashboards are stored in a collection that they have access to.
+If you've granted a group View data access of "Can view" to a database or table, people can view saved questions and dashboards that draw on that database, as long as those questions and dashboards are stored in a collection that they have access to.

-The [**Block** data permission][block-data-permission] is available on [paid versions of Metabase][pricing].
+The [**Blocked** data permission][block-data-permission] is available on [paid versions of Metabase][pricing].
 If you block a group's access to a database, members of that group will not be able to see any data from this database, regardless of their collection permissions.

 ## Getting a "permission denied" error message